Furmanus/Baby-Calendar/README.md

 ## Features

 Right now in application you store data about child's name and birthdate (app will automatically calculate child age in weeks).
-You can also store child's weight, diaper, inoculation and infections entries.
+You can also store child's weight, diaper, inoculation, infections and various notes entries.

 ## Author